COScholl/COScholl.github.io/about.md

 Trivia is a bit frivalous.
 It seems like knowledge, but it doesn't help us excel in the day to day tasks we have to perform.

-However, sharing trivia is not the same as sharing skills, tricks, or techniques learned through practice.
-These can have real impact on the lives of one another.
+Sharing trivia is not the same as sharing skills, tricks, or techniques learned through practice.
+These things can have a real impact on someone's life.
 They also must be accessible.
 Communicating information in such a way that another person can understand and apply that information is a skill.
 So, let's make the information that we share count.
 Let it be useful.